 - Testing the creative on your ads first (images and copy) can help lower CPC.

 - People click on advertisements based on what they see first, the image, and second, the copy.
 By A/B testing images first, you are able to determine which image can get you the highest CTR for the lowest CPC.
 The same goes for testing copy too.
 Optimizing both image and copy first can allow you to reallocate ad spend to focus on the more expensive process of audience testing and optimization.

 - Use all of the email addresses that your business has accrued over time (as mentioned above) and build retargeting, custom and lookalike audiences to advertise too.

 - I have found that in past ad campaigns, audiences generated from email lists tend to perform better than the ones I created using the typical Facebook filters of behavior, interest and demographic.

-Running an FBA business can be done with minimal up front capital (in comparison to a traditional e-commerce business) and a little bit of hard work.
-Growing that FBA business once it is off the ground is where the potential roadblocks lie.
+You can run an FBA business with minimal upfront capital (in comparison to a traditional e-commerce business) and a little bit of hard work.
+Growing that FBA business, once it is off the ground, is where the potential roadblocks lie.

-Much like running any other fulfillment e-commerce business, the basic keys to success all surround utilizing the resources you have wisely and optimizing each step of your process along the way.
+Much like running any other fulfillment e-commerce business, the basic keys to success all surround utilizing the resources you have.
+Wisely optimize each step of your process along the way.
 Amazon is an amazing company with a wealth of resources that can help make an FBA business successful.
-Making sure to tap into everything they offer and being as diligent with every single process possible, can help make sure your FBA business is air tight and optimized for growth.
+Make sure you tap into everything they offer and try to be as diligent with every single process as possible.
+This will make your FBA business airtight and optimized for growth.